For your convenience here are the answers to many of our most commonly asked questions.

 Yes, we do accept international artists, however our information is based on U.S. law.

 The National office offers webinars.
 There are about 10-12 new webinars a year.
 Click here to see our upcoming webinars.
 All the webinars are available to members as part of their membership.
 Archives of all the webinars are inside the members only area.
 Non-members can attend any of our webinars at a cost of $45.00/webinar.
-A link to the webinar recording will be sent to you once the webinar ends in case you can’t attend live or want to view the webinar again.
+A link to the webinar recording will be sent to registrants after the recording has been edited.
+You can view the recording at your leisure.

 The Guild office cannot provide you with legal advice.
 The Guild has a national network of lawyers who are expert in the issues we most commonly face: copyright and intellectual property, contract negotiations, internet issues, licensing, royalties, and collections.
 This network is available to members.